 - DUOPA™ is the first and only treatment providing 16 continuous hours of carbidopa and levodopa for motor symptoms in advanced PD.

 - In a A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe., patients treated with DUOPA™ experienced significantly greater improvement in "off" time than patients treated with oral carbidopa-levodopa immediate release tablets.

-"The approval of the dopamine pump for the treatment of Parkinson's disease is a huge step forward for treatment of Parkinson's disease patients suffering from motor fluctuations and other disabling symptoms.,"said Dr. Michael S. Okun, NPF's National Medical Director.
+"The approval of the A chemical messenger (neurotransmitter) that regulates movement and emotions. pump for the treatment of Parkinson's disease is a huge step forward for treatment of Parkinson's disease patients suffering from motor fluctuations and other disabling symptoms.,"said Dr. Michael S. Okun, NPF's National Medical Director.
 "We are very enthusiastic about this advance being made available to patients all over the United States."

 "Due to the progressive nature of Parkinson's disease, it can be difficult to treat over time, especially in the advanced stages," said Joyce Oberdorf, NPF's President and CEO.
 "Our organization is encouraged by the introduction of a new therapy that may provide another treatment option for affected patients and families."

 NPF is collaborating with AbbVie in the development and delivery of comprehensive training programs on DUOPA™ for NPF Centers of Excellence (COEs).
 NPF considers AbbVie's DUOPA™ product to be an important tool to address unmet clinical needs for advanced Parkinson’s patients.
 The one-day trainings will be held in the first quarter of 2015 to ensure COEs are among the first sites to be trained.
 The trainings will include hands-on sessions to provide a strong foundation for key stakeholders involved in managing treatment with DUOPA™.